Table of Contents

 What is an FPGA?

-You might find these slide decks useful for an introduction to the FPGA technology: Lecture 1 (perspective), Lecture 2 (basic), Lecture 3 (less basic), and Lecture 4 (current).
+You may find these slide decks useful for an introduction to the FPGA technology: Lecture 1 (perspective), Lecture 2 (basic), Lecture 3 (less basic), and Lecture 4 (current).
 They are from the first 4 lectures in my course ECE 18-643: Reconfigurable Logic - Technology, Architecture and Applications.

 See what I think FPGAs should become (Youtube).